 Breaking new ground and crossing genres, the album has achieved critical acclaim.
 It was released on August 26th and has also landed at No. 2 on Billboard’s Independent Albums chart and No. 12 on the Billboard Hot 200 chart.

 Their debut album, 3 Feet High and Rising (1989), was a critical smash that saw the group labeled hippies due to the message of peace and love.
 "Me, Myself and I" became a huge hit, further cementing the group's popularity.

 De La Soul's second album, De La Soul Is Dead (1991) was a much darker album.
-It featured skits that criticized the direction that hip hop was heading in at the time, though it still managed to maintain a light sense of humor.
-While the album is a fan favorite today, it received mixed reviews and did not sell as well as 3 Feet High and Rising.
+It featured skits that criticized the direction that hip hop was heading in at the time.
+1993's Buhloone Mindstate and 1996's Stakes Is High saw the group evolve a new sound and cement their position as mainstays of the alternative hip hop movement.

 Four years later, De La Soul announced that they would release a triple album series entitled "Art Official Intelligence" (or AOI).
 All three albums were intended to be released within a year, beginning with the release of Art Official Intelligence: Mosaic Thump.
 This was followed by AOI: Bionix in late 2001.
 After this, however, the public saw no release of the third and final album in the AOI series.
 For the next two years, the only De La Soul releases were singles or remix compilations.

 In 2004, De La Soul released a new full album: The Grind Date on Sanctuary Records.
 Although it was not the new AOI album their fans had been anticipating, it was released to some critical acclaim and was well received by most fans.
 The album also receives recognition for being the seventh studio album from the group.